How To Save Money: 11 Ways To Make Your Money Go Further

 Of course, none of these methods know your personal circumstances, such as how much money you bring home each month and how much your bills are.
 Using the 50/30/20 rule, it might not be possible to save 20% of your income each month, and your outgoings might be far greater than 50% of the money listed on your payslip.
 If that’s the case, and you’re not sure one of these methods would work for you, you could try something more bespoke.

 To get a true idea of how you can accurately and efficiently budget every month, we’ve created a downloadable budgeting sheet, which you can use to input all your income and outgoings.
 That way, you can get a clear picture of your finances so you can accurately analyse them.
+For those of you who don't have a printer we've also created a Household Budget Calculator.

 Button linked to downloadable editable PDF version of Savoo's money-saving monthly budget planner